...

 There’s no such thing as “normal” grief.
 Your experience is uniquely yours, shaped by your relationship to what was lost, your culture, your support system, and many other factors.
 We work with your grief exactly as it is.

-We understand that grief often involves cultural practices, spiritual beliefs, and community traditions.
-We welcome and honor these aspects of your experience, integrating them with other healing modalities in ways that feel authentic to you.
+We understand that grief often involves cultural practices, spiritual beliefs, and community traditions that are essential to healing.
+We welcome and honor these aspects of your experience, integrating them with other therapeutic modalities in ways that feel authentic to you.
+Many of us come from cultures with rich traditions around grief and mourning that colonization tried to erase, and we support you in reconnecting with practices that feel meaningful.
+We also recognize that some people are navigating grief while questioning or exploring their spiritual beliefs, and we hold space for that complexity too.

 Your tears are welcome here.
 There’s no pressure to “keep it together” in sessions.
 We’ll help you develop tools to feel grounded even as you explore difficult emotions.